-For a list of the blood tests that Massachusetts General Hospital often recommends for patients with SFPN: Blood Tests for Neuropathy.
+For a list of the blood tests that Massachusetts General Hospital often recommends for patients with small fiber polyneuropathy (SFPN): Blood Tests for Neuropathy.
 They include:

 Complete blood count measures the number of different blood cells.
 Abnormal results can suggest particular diseases including vitamin B12 deficiency or blood cancers.